Tips & Tricks

 Use Any for generics: Variable<Any>

-If you are not sure about the allowed input type of your expressions, or you just want to defer that decision until your match is ran and your hit the block in the pattern, feel free to use Variable<Any>("name") in your patterns.
+If you are not sure about the allowed input type of your expressions, or you just want to defer that decision until your match is ran and your hit the block in the pattern, feel free to use Variable<Any>("name")

 It makes life a lot easier, than definig functions for each type.

-Use map on Variables for pre-filtering
+Use map on Variable

 Before processing Variable values, there is an option to pre-filter or modify them before it hits the match block.